 The new organization for the Interception of Illicit Wireless Communications (IWI) was tasked with intercepting illicit signals originating in, or directed toward, the British Isles.
 It was soon recognized, however, that there were also illicit signals which were originating abroad and were directed toward Germany.
 The War Office decided in July 1939 to establish intercept sites abroad to collect these signals.
-Three sites each were to be established in Egypt and Tanganyika; two each in Palestine, Malaya and Gibraltar; and one each in Malta, The Cameroons, Aden, and Hong Kong; all under service auspices.
+Three sites each were to be established in Egypt and Tanganyika; two each in Palestine, Malaya, and Gibraltar; and one each in Malta, The Cameroons, Aden, and Hong Kong.
+All sites were all under service auspices.
 66

 MI-5, as the organization responsible for the defense of the realm, was not involved in the work of IWI (redesignated MI-1(g) in 1939) until after an illicit transmitter had been located.
 At this point, MI-5 became responsible for coordinating seizure and arrest.
 It was decided, therefore, that in cases of suspected espionage, MI-5 would control procedure and all liaison with the police.
-In such cases, the police would be given no details concerning MI-1(g) organization and would be impressed with the need for delicacy and discretion in their inquiries.67
+In such cases, the police would be given no details concerning MI-1(g) organization and would be impressed with the need for delicacy and discretion in their inquiries.
+67

 In an attempt to tighten collaboration between MI-5 and MI-1(g), the War Office intercept organization was revised in September 1939.
-MI-1(b), the department responsible for military intercept, was reconstituted as MI-8, under the jurisdiction of the War Office and the Director of Military Intelligence (DMI), and MI-1(g) became MI-8(c).
-That part of MI-8(c) concerned with the intercept and identification of illicit transmissions was renamed the Radio Security Service (RSS).68 analysis of illicit systems.
+MI-1(b), the department responsible for military intercept, was reconstituted as MI-8, under the jurisdiction of the

+War Office and the Director of Military Intelligence (DMI), and MI-1(g) became MI-8(c).
+That part of MI-8(c) concerned with the intercept and identification of illicit transmissions was renamed the Radio Security Service (RSS).68

+At first, the only illicit signals originating from the British Isles were the transmissions made by an MI-5 double agent codenamed SNOW.
+By January 1940, three radio groups had been identified and were ready to be turned over to the armed forces intercept services, better known as the "Y" services.
+One of these, a shipboard station anchored near Bergen, Norway, was identified through its communications with SNOW, and was taken over by the Admiralty "Y" service.
+Another group was of interest to the French.
+The third, the worldwide Abwehr net, appeared to be too large a task for any of the already overloaded "Y" services, and in the end, the RSS assumed responsibility for its intercept.
+Traffic was forwarded to GC&CS at Bletchley Park, Bedfordshire, where a special section was established for handling the cryptanalysis of illicit systems.
 This section was known as Intelligence Services, Oliver Strachey (ISOS), after its chief.
 In a later division of responsibility, ISOS was made responsible for the analysis of hand systems.
 Intelligence Services, [Dillwyn] Knox (ISK), was made responsible for the analysis of the higher level machine systems.
-The small amount of Abwehr traffic encrypted on the TUNNEY system, referred to as ISTUN, was decrypted by the TUNNEY Section.
+The small amount of Abwehr traffic encrypted on the TUNNY system, referred to as ISTUN, was decrypted by the TUNNY Section.
 69

-Bletchley Park's Victorian mansion which housed Great Britain's cryptologic effort.

-In May 1941, the headquarters organization of the RSS was transferred to MI-6, and the overseas intercept units followed in August.
+In May 1941 the headquarters organization of the RSS was transferred to MI-6, and the overseas intercept units followed in August.
 Operations were directed by a steering committee made up of representatives of MI-5, MI-6, GC&CS, and the three armed services.
 This organization remained essentially unchanged for the remainder of the war.
-The mission of the RSS was recognized as consisting of the detection, collection, location, control, and suppression of all Axis clandestine radio operations, worldwide.
-70
+The mission of the RSS was recognized as consisting of the detection, collection, location, control, and suppression of all Axis clandestine radio operations, worldwide.70